CurriculumGuides instruction for students to learn 21st-century content and skills.

 This guide offers support and recommendations that address 10 key areas of the new state standards.

-- English Language Development (ELD) Implementation Plan
+- ELD Implementation Plan

 The CDE English Language Development Standards Web page provides links by grade level for descriptions and indicators for effective ELD.